andach-andreas/doom-launcher/README.md

 ## Build

-Stop the local NPM Dev server if it is running, then run:
+Stop the local NPM Dev server if it is running, update the version in nativephp.php, then run:

 ```bash
 npm run build